 15. Ski Socks

-Ski socks are great: they extend up the calf higher than hiking socks and are more comfortable for wearing under ski boots.
-Additionally, modern ski socks are relatively thin and lightweight (the boot liner is largely responsible for warmth) and have padding in areas prone to rubbing like the shin and toes.
-In terms of materials, we love merino wool for its luxuriously soft feel and odor-fighting ability, and durability.
+Ski socks extend up the calf higher than hiking socks and are more comfortable for wearing under ski boots.
+Additionally, modern ski socks are relatively thin and lightweight (the boot liner is largely responsible for warmth) and have padding in areas prone to rubbing, like the shin and toes.
+In terms of materials, we love a merino wool blend for its luxuriously soft feel, odor-fighting ability, and durability.
 Smartwool’s Ski Targeted Cushion OTC and Darn Tough’s OTC Lightweight are a couple of our favorites.

-A shovel is an essential piece of avalanche gear, both for creating snow-study pits to analyze the snowpack and for digging out an avalanche victim.
-And on multi-day winter expeditions, your shovel will be invaluable tool for creating snow kitchens, tent sites, and more (see our winter camping checklist for more on this).
-It’s important to choose a shovel that is tough enough to chop through rock-hard snow, but also light and collapsible enough to fit into a ski backpack.
-The Black Diamond Deploy is one of our favorites for its compact design and durability, and the Backcountry Access B-1 EXT is an excellent budget choice.
+An avalanche shovel is the third essential piece of safety gear, both for digging out an avalanche victim and creating snow-study pits to analyze the snowpack.
+Additionally, on multi-day winter expeditions, your shovel will be an invaluable tool for creating snow kitchens, tent sites, and more (see our winter camping checklist for additional info and potential uses).
+It’s important to choose a shovel that is tough enough to chop through rock-hard snow but also light and collapsible enough to fit into your ski backpack.
+The Black Diamond Deploy is one of our favorites for its compact design and durability, and the Backcountry Access Dozer 1T is an excellent budget choice.
 Other considerations include grip type, extendable handles, and additional features like a built-in snow saw.

-Most backcountry skiers stick to day tours, but winter days are short and you’ll need a headlamp in case you get turned around or your afternoon runs unexpectedly long.
+Most backcountry skiers stick to day tours, but winter days are short, and you’ll need a headlamp in case your afternoon runs unexpectedly long.
 If it’s particularly cold, consider keeping your headlamp in a pocket close to your body to keep the batteries warm.
-The Black Diamond Spot and Petzl Actik Core top our list for their combination of brightness, low weight, and durability.
+The Black Diamond Spot 400 and Petzl Actik Core top our list for their combination of brightness, low weight, and durability.

 Bring plenty.
-When it’s cold, you tend to expend more energy than usual just to stay warm.
-Skinning is a much more intense workout than sitting on a chairlift, and earning your turns means you’re earning your calories, too.
+When it’s cold, you tend to expend more energy than usual just to stay warm, and skinning is a much more intense workout than sitting on a chairlift.
 We like bars for their convenience and calorie-to-weight ratio, and never complain about carrying a hot thermos of soup or a big sandwich.
 At the end of the day, it’s not very often that we have food left over.

 24. Water Bottles

-Winter is a special time to be outdoors: landscapes are beautiful and the potential for wildlife viewing is high.
-We get asked about cameras all the time and there is no simple answer: professional-grade cameras are heavy and expensive, but also take far better photos than point-and-shoots or iPhones.
-For 2018, the lightest and most compact option relative to image quality is a mirrorless camera, and there are plenty of high-end compacts like Sony’s RX100 V that perform extremely well for their size.
-For the best of the best, see our article on the best full-frame cameras.
+Winter is a special time to be outdoors: Snow-covered landscapes are beautiful, and the lighting can be downright magical.
+We get asked about cameras all the time, and there is no simple answer: Professional-grade cameras are heavy and expensive but also take far better photos than point-and-shoots or iPhones.
+For 2022-2023, the lightest and most compact option relative to image quality is a mirrorless camera, and there are plenty of high-end options like Sony’s Alpha a7R IV that perform extremely well in the backcountry.

-Our list above covers the essentials, but the items below also can be important for a comfortable, fun day of ski touring.
-Some—like crampons and two-way radios—are up to you and may be dependent on where you’re headed for the day.
-But we bring along most of these bits and pieces during our big winter outings when we’re miles from the trailhead.
+Our list above covers the essentials (and then some), but the items below can also be important for a comfortable, fun day of ski touring.
+Some—like ski crampons or a snow study kit—are up to you and may be dependent on where you’re headed and your goals for the day.
+We bring along most of these bits and pieces during our big winter outings when we’re venturing miles from the trailhead.